Ogirimah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9=divide_and_rule: Script to perform arithmetic operation on 2 global varialbles
 10-love_exponent_breath: Script to run ecponents
 11-binary_to_decimal: Script to convert binary to decimal
+13-print_float: Print a decimal number as floating point